Your browser is out of date

 A: Doctors believe that bladder control problems are caused by miscommunication between the brain and the sacral nerves, which are located in the lower back and control the bladder.1

-A: With this therapy, you may experience fewer trips to the bathroom, fewer accidents, and more confidence as you get back to living your way.2
+A: With this therapy, you may experience fewer trips to the bathroom, fewer accidents, more confidence, and more freedom.2

 A: Choosing to have an InterStim™ system implanted has risks similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
 Talk with your doctor about ways to minimize these risks.†